ericallenpaul/EnumSeeder/README.md

 Enums work just fine but if you're only looking at the database they don't make much sense.

+> Note: This example is in .Net Core, but should be easy to adapt
+> to any other version of .Net

 So an enum like the following:

 ```csharp